codio-content/Coding_with_Python-Loops/.guides/content/A--while--loop-e21d.md

-The code you see on the left is the exact equivalent written in Python.
+The code you see on the left is the exact equivalent of the Flode chart, but written in Python.

+Have a go at running the code :

-You can run this code : {Run}(python3 content/1-loops/while.py)
+{Run}(python3 content/1-loops/while.py)

-Here's the Flode chart as a reminder.
+Here is the Flode chart as a reminder:

 ![](content/1-loops/while.png)